ebullient/campaign-notes/gm/prep/2021-04-09-search-and-rescue.md

 # Search and Rescue

-## What else on 19th Eliant?
-* Drusz comes over later in the evening to return the letters that Harbin copied.

 ```ad-note
 The Cragmaw tribe is so named because each member of the tribe sharpens its teeth so they appear fierce and jagged.
 ```